-- 7.8 If the matter giving rise to concerns from a civil servant remains unresolved after escalation to the Secretary for the Civil Service, the latter shall bring it to the personal attention of the Chief Secretary for Administration or the Financial Secretary as appropriate for resolution. - 7.9 If the matter giving rise to concerns from a civil servant originates from a direction or action taken by the Secretary for the Civil Service, the civil servant is encouraged to discuss and resolve the matter with the said Secretary.
-He may also bring the matter to the personal attention of the relevant permanent secretary who is encouraged to discuss and resolve the matter with the Secretary for the Civil Service.
+- 7.7 Under the Code for Officials Under the Political Appointment System, politically appointed officials are to cooperate fully with Secretary for the Civil Service to follow up on concerns from civil servants relating to their role or to the core values of the Civil Service. - 7.8 If the matter giving rise to concerns from a civil servant remains unresolved after escalation to Secretary for the Civil Service, the latter shall bring it to the personal attention of the Chief Secretary for Administration or the Financial Secretary as appropriate for resolution. - 7.9 If the matter giving rise to concerns from a civil servant originates from a direction or action taken by Secretary for the Civil Service, the civil servant is encouraged to discuss and resolve the matter with the said Secretary.
+He may also bring the matter to the personal attention of the relevant permanent secretary who is encouraged to discuss and resolve the matter with Secretary for the Civil Service.
 If the matter cannot be resolved, the permanent secretary concerned shall bring it to the personal attention of the Chief Secretary for Administration for resolution. - 7.10 If, pursuant to the procedures set out above, the matter still remains unresolved after escalation to the Chief Secretary for Administration or the Financial Secretary as appropriate, the matter shall be brought to the attention of the Chief Executive.
-The Chief Executive may refer representations to the Public Service Commission on matters which fall under its purview and the Commission shall tender its advice to the Chief Executive.
-If the Chief Executive decides to uphold the complaint, the politically appointed official concerned must implement the decision of the Chief Executive.
-If the Chief Executive is satisfied there is no question of impropriety and upholds the direction or action taken by the politically appointed official concerned, the civil servant concerned must faithfully carry out the instruction as directed.
+The Chief Executive may refer representations to the Public Service Commission on matters which fall under its purview and the Commission shall tender its advice to the Chief Executive under section 6(1) of the Public Service Commission Ordinance.
+If the Chief Executive decides to uphold the complaint, the principal official or the politically appointed official concerned must implement the decision of the Chief Executive.
+If the Chief Executive is satisfied that there is no question of impropriety and upholds the direction or action taken by the principal official or politically appointed official concerned, the civil servant concerned must faithfully carry out the instruction as directed.

-Civil Service Bureau September 2009
+Civil Service Bureau December 2008